tinkerlev/Nuvai/CONTRIBUTING.md

 If you have any questions, feel free to:

-- Open an Issue
+* Open an Issue
-- Start a Discussion on GitHub
+* Start a Discussion on GitHub
-- Or **contact me privately — you are always welcome!**
+* Or **contact me privately — you are always welcome!**

+Whether it’s a bug fix, a typo, or a new feature — you’re helping build a more secure world.

 We’re excited to build something amazing together.
 Thank you for being part of the Nuvai journey! ❤️